narengan/cis/faq.md

 ## What is the default healtcheck timeout?

-Default healthcheck timeout is 60 seconds.
+The default healthcheck timeout is 60 seconds.

 ## Can healthchecks be configured for non-HTTP/HTTPS traffic?